How We Clean and Restore a Designer Handbag The Right Way

 After we spot clean the handbag, we check for any open seams, tears, or any damage to the fabrics and skins of the handbag and carefully repair them.

 Next we meticulously match the leather finish to the original color of your handbag.
 If you go to your local store and try to purchase leather finish, your most likely going to find either black or maybe a cream, and there is no guarantee the colors will match your handbags original color.
 Our staff works with a rainbow of colors to ensure a proper match.

 To get the handbag restored to its original beauty, it takes a lot of trial and error to get the colors just right.
 Our expert Hassan painstakingly matches the color so your handbag looks as good as when initially purchased it.

 For this particular handbag, the tone had gradations from darker pink to lighter pink.
 To get this just right, Hassan will use various techniques like airbrushing to match the color.

 After we have finished matching the color, the handbag is moisturized and hung to dry.

+Brilliant.
 The best care for your handbag is always preventative care.
 Be mindful of your surroundings when you go out.
 Watch out for areas where you rest your handbag.
 Be mindful off its contents as well.
-Ink, lipstick and other oil based products are difficult to get out, even at the hands of a professional so be careful.
-Make sure you put all stainable products in their own container like a small makeup or pen/pencil case.
+Ink, lipstick and other oil based products are difficult to get out, even at the hands of a professional.
+A simple way to keep the inside of your bag clean is to place all your ink or color-based utensils in a small makeup or pen/pencil case.

-For long term care keep your bag moisturized with a non staining moisturizer.
+For long term care, keep your bag moisturized with a non staining moisturizer.
 Remember, leather and suede are animal skins and will dry and crack if not looked after.
-You should never store your handbag in any air tight plastic containers.
-Your handbag must be able to breath to maintain itself.
-The best thing to do is store the bag in light fabric covering.
-This will allow it to breathe and keep it secured from dust.
+Never store your handbag in an air tight plastic containers.
+Instead, store your purse in the muslin bag that it came with.
+This is imperative, as it will allow the fabric to breathe, keep it secure from dust, and importantly, protect it from any unintentional staining.